 Got a glaring resume gap that's keeping you awake?
 Read on for tips to make your employment history work for you!

-In a perfect world, everyone’s employment history would flow from one position to the next without interruption.
-By now you know that reality is far from perfect — many excellent job candidates find themselves with employment gaps anywhere from a few months to a few years.
+In a perfect world, everyone's employment history would flow from one position to the next without interruption.
+By now you know that reality is far from perfect — many excellent job candidates during the job search find themselves with employment gaps anywhere from a few months to a few years.
 If you are looking at your resume and feeling anxious about those “in-between” stretches, this is your guide to explaining gaps in your employment during your next job interview.